WookieeNo1/Get_iPlayer_Downloader/README.md

 https://github.com/get-iplayer/get_iplayer_win32/releases

-It allows downloads from the Glastonbury Set lists, which are rapidly vanish.
+It allows downloads from the Glastonbury Set lists, which rapidly vanish.

 It is written using Powershell and requires the Windows Presentation Framework, so I don't know if non-windows users can use it.
 (Wine?)